NadaTuzh/English-for-designers/04-voice-tone-style/text-gain-perspective-step-back.md

 # Gain Perspective: Step Back
-As a creative soul, art has always drawn me.
-Creativity has shaped who I am.
-From sketching to exploring various forms of expression.
-Along this journey, I've learned a valuable lesson that I want to share with you.
+As an artist, the creative spark has always pulled me towards it.
+It's shaped me, from early sketches to exploring different forms of expression.
+But on this journey, there's one crucial lesson I've learned.
+It goes beyond the art world, and I want to share it with you.

-Traditional drawing, a fundamental aspect of art education, often felt tedious.
-Spending hours drawing figures or scenes tested my patience.
-Despite my efforts, there were times when my work fell short.
-Perspective skewed, details overemphasized.
-It was during these moments that my teacher taught me to step back.
-By creating distance, I gained a broader view, allowing me to reassess and adjust my approach.
+Remember those traditional drawing classes where hours passed by on figures and scenes?
+It could feel like a slog, testing your patience.
+No matter how hard I tried, sometimes my work wasn't right.
+The perspective was off, and the details were overwhelming.
+That's when my teacher introduced the power of stepping back.
+Taking that physical distance gave me a broader view.
+It allowed me to see my work with fresh eyes and make adjustments.

-This concept of stepping back applies beyond art.
-In my early tennis days, technique took a backseat to enjoyment.
-It wasn't until a new coach emphasized the importance of space between player and ball.
-Since then my game improved.
-Stepping back offered clarity and refined my approach, enhancing my performance.
+This concept of stepping back isn't about art.
+In my early days of tennis, I focused on having fun, neglecting proper technique.
+Then, a new coach showed the importance of "space" between the player and the ball.
+That one change transformed my game.
+Stepping back allowed me to refine my approach, boosting my performance.

-The metaphorical "space" between ourselves and our endeavors holds significance.
-It provides a pause for reflection and offers a fresh perspective.
-Whether in career or personal challenges, stepping back allows for clarity and growth.

-Stepping back serves as a reminder to avoid tunnel vision and embrace perspective.

-So, sometimes you navigate life's complexities.
-All you need to do is remember the importance of taking that crucial step away.
-This is where clarity and growth lie.
+This metaphorical "space" between ourselves and what we do is valuable.
+It's a reminder to break free from tunnel vision and embrace a broader view.
+It's a pause for reflection.
+So next time you're feeling stuck, remember the power of taking a step away.
+It's where you'll find the space to find clarity and pave the way for growth.